olmallet81/URT/README.md

 Important: all URT classes accept numpy arrays only as arguments, *OLS_d* and *OLS_f* classes need a 1-dimension array for dependent variable vector and a 2-dimension array for the matrix of independent variables.
 All other classes (unit-root tests) need a 1-dimension array.
 Blaze matrices have been set to be column-major so numpy arrays need to be Fortran style.

 ## URT for R
-URT can be called from R. The Rcpp wrapper has been written with the C++ linear algebra library Armadillo using the R package RcppArmadillo.
+URT can be called from R. The Rcpp wrapper has been written with the C++ linear algebra library Armadillo and the R package RcppArmadillo.

 RcppURT contains 2 different wrappers for URT C++ classes: